 Hollowbody Electric Band to perform concert version of their rock opera “One Way Trip to Mars”

-On Tuesday evening, September 19, Hollowbody Electric Band returns to the tiny Drummore Bay Concert Hall in Phippsburg, to perform a concert version of their rock opera, “One Way Trip to Mars,” which opened to standing ovations at the Waterville Opera House at the end of August.
+On Tuesday evening, September 19, 2017 Hollowbody Electric Band returned to the tiny Drummore Bay Concert Hall in Phippsburg, to perform a concert version of their rock opera, “One Way Trip to Mars,” which opened to standing ovations at the Waterville Opera House at the end of August.
 Drummore Bay Concert Hall is located next to the Phippsburg Post Office at 516 Main Road (Rt.
 209).
 Tickets are $20, and reservations are recommended (call 446-7199).

 “One Way Trip to Mars,” written by local band leaders and songwriters Peter Alexander and Johannah Harkness, tells a fictional story, set in 2033, of the first humans to travel to Mars amidst cataclysmic events occurring on Earth.
 The story has all the elements of a classical Greek tragedy or Shakespearian play, but is told entirely through the contemporary medium of rock music.